balohuss/balohuss/README.md

 I'm a backend developer from Nigeria.

-- 🍚: I love food.
+- 🍚 I love food.
 - 👀 I’m interested in space flight software and social commentary.
-- 🌱 I’m currently learning orbital mechanics and Aerospace with Python from Alfredo Gonzales.
+- 🌱 I’m currently learning backend development with Python and JavaScript.
-- 💞️ I’m looking to collaborate on anything and everything aerospace related with Python, if you could teach me C++ I wouldn't mind either.
+- 💞️ I’m looking to collaborate on anything and everything aerospace related with Python
-- 📫 How to reach me hebalogun@gmail.com

 # :hammer_and_wrench: Languages and Tools :